Find out more about all the ways that you can travel around London.

 London Underground: the Tube

-The London Underground rail network, or "the Tube" is a great way to travel to and from central London and will be an integral part of most people's stay in the UK capital.
+The London Underground rail network, also called "the Tube," is a great way to travel to, from and around central London.

-Travelling by river is a great way to get around London.
+Travelling on the river is a great way to get around London.
 You'll beat the traffic and enjoy fantastic views of London along the way.

-Use London's Overground train network to travel across the city and beyond the Tube.
+Use London's train network to travel across the city and beyond the Tube.

 Trams run in parts of south London between Wimbledon, Croydon, Beckenham and New Addington.
-The services are frequent and accessible.
+London tram services are frequent and accessible.

 Accessible public transport

-Find your way around the capital with our helpful guide to accessible and wheelchair-friendly travel.
+Find your way around London with this helpful guide to accessible and wheelchair-friendly travel.

 London cycle hire scheme

-London's public bicycle scheme is a great way to travel around the city - and the first half hour is free!
-Grab yourself a bike and get riding today.
+Santander Cycles, London's public bicycle hire scheme, is a great way to travel around the city.
+The first half hour is free, so grab a bike and get riding.